 Facing the loss of a loved one will be part of your life together as a couple.
+When we are speaking at a marriage conference, we regularly talk with couples who are or have walked through grief.
 It may be grief from a parent dying, a miscarriage, or loss through a traumatic event.
 But nearly every couple will go through a season of loss and grieving.

 This certainly isn’t a comprehensive post on the many variations of loss.
 However, here are four things to keep in mind for yourself and perhaps share with others in need: